thelingxichen/scSVAS/webserver/markdown/Space_Lineage.markdown

 # Introduction

-In Oviz-SingleCell platform, we develop a readily available web interface "Space Lineage"  for interactive and real-time visualization of clonal dynamics across multiple samples.
+In scSVAS platform, we develop a readily available web interface "Space Lineage"  for interactive and real-time visualization of clonal dynamics across multiple samples.

 "Space Lineage'' enables users to create the clonal dynamics visualization just in following steps: